samjwu/CMakeGuide/README.md

 - Assembly: Converts assembly language into machine code that results in an object file.
 - Linking: Combines object files into an executable.

-### Stage 2 - Build the Project with make
+### Stage 2 - Build the Project with Make

-This section describes building the project with `make`.
+This section describes building the project with Make.
 To immediately start, skip to [the Stage 2 README](./Stage2/README.md).

 ```
 cd Stage2
 ```

-This section involves creating a `Makefile`, a special configuration file that defines directives or instructions for the `make` build system or toolset.
+This section involves creating a `Makefile`, a special configuration file that defines directives or instructions for the Make build system or toolset.

-The `make` toolset is a build automation system usually used for compiling and linking programs from source code.
+The Make toolset is a build automation system usually used for compiling and linking programs from source code.
 It can also be used to automate tasks that have dependencies and require a set of actions to be taken.
 Some examples include building documentation, packaging an application into other formats for distribution and installation (for example: `.zip`, `.tar.gz`, `.deb`, `.rpm`), and running tests.

 The `Makefile` will define how the compilation and linking steps will be handled.
 After it is created, users will be able to build the project by running the `make` command, which automatically uses the `Makefile` as an input to manage the build process.

 Key components of the `Makefile` include variables, targets, dependencies, and rules:

 - Variables: A value that can be reused in the `Makefile` (for example: file lists).
-- Targets: Files that the `make` build system will create or update (for example: an executable).
+- Targets: Files that the Make build system will create or update (for example: an executable).
 - Dependencies: Files or components that need to be included to build the target (for example: a header file).
 - Rules: The set of actions or commands that must be taken to build the target from its dependencies.